10 days and 9 nights

 Most of the towns along the Golden Ring are accessible from Moscow and only however it is better to spend a few days to make a journey around the entire Ring.
 The main route starts from Moscow and goes through Vladimir, Suzdal, Ivanovo, Kostroma, Yaroslavl, Rostov the Great, Pereslavl-Zalessky, Alexandrov, Sergiev Posad.
 The full list includes 10 more smaller towns located around the larger ones.
 Ten extra points of visit are Bogolubovo, Gorohovets, Murom, Gus Khrustalny, Shuya, Palekh, Kholui, Ples, Uglich, Myshkin

-Arrival in Moscow, our representative will meet you at the airport, accommodation at the hotel
+Arrival in Moscow, our representative will meet you at the airport.
+Arrival transfer without guide.
+Accommodation at the hotel.

-10:00 Visit to Tretiakov Gallery, Moscow metro and walking tour on Arbat street.
+10:00 Visit to Tretyakov Gallery, Moscow metro and walking tour on Old Arbat street.

-Tretyakov gallery is a must-visit for those who are interested in Russian art, culture and history as it houses the most important state collection of Russian icons and paintings in the world.
-The world famous gallery contains works of Russian art from the 10th century up to the present.
-You will view exquisite Russian icons and paintings from the 18th and 19th century including works by Rublev, Kandinsky, Karavak, Vishnyakov, Nikitin, Antropov, Levitsky, Kiprensky, Tropinin, Fedotov, Repin and many others.
+The Tretyakov gallery is a must-visit for those interested in Russian art, culture and history as it houses the most important collection of Russian icons and paintings in the world.
+The world-famous gallery contains works of Russian art from the 10th century up to the present.
+You will view exquisite Russian icons and paintings from the 18th and 19th centuries including works by Rublev, Kandinsky, Karavak, Vishnyakov, Nikitin, Antropov, Levitsky, Kiprensky, Tropinin, Fedotov, Repin and many others.

-Old Arbat street, one of Moscow's oldest streets.
+Old Arbat street is one of Moscow's oldest streets.
 The street has gone from being the headquarters of Ivan the Terrible's secret police, the Oprichina to the center of aristocratic life in Moscow in the 18th century to finally being the center of the Russian intelligentsia and bohemian life in the capital.
-You will be told of the street´s interesting history and view the street's artisan culture.
-You will also have the opportunity to view and purchase souvenirs from the street´s many craftsmen.
+On the tour, you will learn of the street´s interesting history and view the street's artisan culture.
+You will also have the opportunity to view and purchase souvenirs from the street's many craftsmen.

 One of the most astonishing city attractions is the Moscow Metro which is well known for the outstanding design of its halls and stations.
 The Moscow Metro is one of the largest and most grandly built metro systems in the world.
-It was meant to be a showcase of the Soviet Union´s achievements both for the Russians themselves and visitors from abroad.
-The stations are all uniquely designed with decorative elements including mosaics, statues, marble floors, walls and staircases to name a few.
+It was meant to be a showcase of the Soviet Union's achievements both for the Russians themselves and visitors from abroad.
+The stations are all uniquely designed with decorative elements including mosaics, statues, marble floors, walls and staircases.

-Gorky Leninskiye is an architectural and park ensemble dating back to the 18th-19th centuries.
-The estate changed several owners before it was 'nationalized' in 1918, after the revolution.
-At that time the neoclassical mansion - the heart of the ensemble - was turned into a sanatorium for the higher echelons of the Bolshevik Party.
+Gorky Leninskiye is an architectural and park ensemble dating back to the 18th and 19th centuries.
+The estate changed owners several times before it was nationalized in 1918, after the revolution.
+At that time, the neoclassical mansion, the heart of the ensemble, was turned into a sanatorium for the higher echelons of the Bolshevik Party.
 The estate became especially famous due to the fact that Lenin spent the last ten months of his life here with his wife and siblings.
 After his death, the estate was turned into a museum and it was extremely popular with Soviet citizens until the fall of the Soviet Union.

-14:30 transfer to railway station.
-Departure to Vladimir by day train (16:45-18:30 hrs).
+14:30 Transfer to railway station.
+Departure to Vladimir by day train (15:30-17:19 hrs).
 Transfer to Suzdal and accommodation at hotel.
 Dinner at hotel.

-The Kremlin is truly a fascinating structure, at the same time it is an ancient tower, the city's former military fortification, a palace, an armory, the sovereign treasury and the workplace of the Russian President.
-The Kremlinis the center of Russia's political life and State power and has been home to Tsars, General Secretaries of the Soviet Union and Russian Presidents.
-Red Square is beneath the Kremlin's walls.
-The most impressive cathedrals on the territory of the Kremlin are the Annunciation Cathedral, the Archangel's Cathedral and the Assumption Cathedral.
+The Kremlin is a fascinating structure, it is an ancient tower, the city's former military fortification, a palace, an armory, the sovereign treasury and the workplace of the Russian President.
+The Kremlin is the center of Russia's political life and State power and has been home to Tsars, General Secretaries of the Soviet Union and Russian Presidents.
+The Kremlin has always been the spiritual centre of Russia.
+You will see several ancient cathedrals on its territory the most famous of which are the Assumption Cathedral, the Archangel's Cathedral and the Annunciation Cathedral.

-10:00 city tour of Suzdal including Kremlin grounds, Cross-vaulted Chamber, Cathedral of Nativity, Spaso-Efimievsky Monastery with bell ringing, museum of Wooden Architecture in summer.
-Suzdal is often called the Russian Mecca.
-Suzdal is amazingly tranquil and beautiful with its numerous churches, wooden houses, bird songs and the ringing of bells throughout the day.
+10:00 City tour of Suzdal including Kremlin grounds, Cross-vaulted Chamber, Cathedral of the Nativity, Spaso-Efimievsky Monastery with bell ringing, and the Museum of Wooden Architecture in summer.
+Suzdal is sometimes called the Russian Mecca.
+This ancient town is amazingly tranquil and beautiful with numerous churches, wooden houses, bird songs and the ringing of bells throughout the day.

-City tour of Vladimir with visits to Assumption or St Demetrius Cathedral, Bogolubovo.
+City tour of Vladimir with visits to Assumption or St. Demetrius Cathedral and Bogolubovo.

 Overnight at hotel in Suzdal, dinner.

-10:00 Check out of hotel, visit to poultry farm owned by PhD in Biological Science.
+10:00 Check out of hotel, visit to poultry farm owned by a Doctor of Biological Science.

-You will get acquainted with different species of geese, duck, chicken and partridge, as well as you will taste different sorts of tea.
-Departure by car with driver (no guide escort).
+Become acquainted with different species of geese, duck, chicken and partridge, as well as taste different varieties of tea.
+Departure by car with driver (no guided escort).